 Weaver of Prophesies

-Rites of passage; weddings and separations; tending sacred spaces at political actions, such as building altars in remembrance of those killed by violence; weaving spirit into revolutionary movements; Climate Ribbon participatory arts ritual.
+Rites of passage; wedding ceremonies; birth and naming rituals; separation rituals; designing and facilitating ritual for social action campaigns, days of action, and special events; tending sacred spaces at political actions, such as building altars in remembrance; facilitating the Climate Ribbon participatory arts ritual.

 Nederland, Colorado and Oakland, California.
 She’s based in the Colorado Rockies, and frequently travels to California and New York.Available to work remotely and travel.

 The Climate Ribbon

 In 2014, Rae co-created the Climate Ribbon ritual project, which was the finale of the People's Climate March in NYC, a central art installation at the mobilizations surrounding the UN Climate Summit in Paris in 2015 (pictured left), a highlight of the Parliament of the World's Religions, and an ongoing global tool for engaging the public in personal reflection around what we stand to lose to climate change.
 She is available to facilitate this interactive participatory arts ritual, which ask participants to share stories of their response to the question: "What do you love and hope to never lose to climate chaos?"